renpy/renpy/sphinx/source/persistent.rst

     $ persistent.gallery_unlocked = True

-As persistent data is loaded before the init code is run, persistent data should only contain types that are native to python or Ren'Py.
+As persistent data is loaded before init python blocks are run, persistent data should only contain types that are native to python or Ren'Py.
 Alternatively, classes that are defined in ``python early`` blocks can be used, provided those classes can be pickled and implement equality.